pixfabrik/magrathea/README.md

 ### Next

-- Add modes to the scheduler and be able to transition between them
 - Be able to expand and collapse individual modes and events
 - Make sure everything with IDs points to valid objects.
 When something is deleted, check for things that reference it.